sudharsanang/infra-problem/README.md

 1) This solution is designed to keep the current situtation and future in Mind.
 2) Used AWS as that was a bit easy to test.

+**Pre-requisite:**
+1) AWS Account
+2) Create IAM user and download Access key and Secret key
+3) Following needs to be installed on the local system:
+  1) AWS CLI
+  2) Docker
+  3) Kubectl
+  4) Helm
+  5) Terraform
+  6) Terragrunt
+  7) Java
+  8) Clojure
+  9) Leiningen

 **To Setup Infrastructure:**
 1) Run pre-deploy.sh to set the variables
 2) Run deploy.sh, this will setup an infra in AWS

 **To deploy application:**
   Run app-deploy.sh , which will build and deploy the application in EKS.
 **Note:** Creating docker image and storing it in ECR, using helm for the application deployment.
-This way in future if you need to deploy your application somewhere you can do it in fly as the appplication is now KNative.
+This way in future if you need to migrate your application somewhere you can do it on the fly as the appplication is  KNative.

 **Future Ready scenarios:**